mfthielb/talks_and_tutorials/probabilistic_fairness/readme.md

 # Reusability, Repeatability, Reproducibility, Replicability of the Probabilistic Fairness Methodology

-The goal of this repo is to provide sources for the reusability, repeatability, reproducibility, replicability of the Probabilistic Fairness Methodology, presented in [Surrogate Modeling to Address the Absence of Protected Membership Attributes in Fairness Evaluation](), in accordance with the [ACM Artifacts](https://www.acm.org/publications/policies/artifact-review-badging).
+The goal of this repo is to provide sources for the reusability, repeatability, reproducibility, and replicability of the Probabilistic Fairness Methodology, presented in [Surrogate Modeling to Address the Absence of Protected Membership Attributes in Fairness Evaluation](), in accordance with the [ACM Artifacts](https://www.acm.org/publications/policies/artifact-review-badging).

 We provide two primary sources of artifacts:
 1. **Reusability**: Our probabilistic fairness methodology is implemented and released as part of the open-source fairness evaluation library, [Fidelity Jurity](https://github.com/fidelity/jurity).
 Other researchers and practitioners can use our method via a simple `pip install jurity`.
 You can find a quick start usage example below.